kanshuman22/RestroWeb/README.md

 6)You can now use the website <br/>
 <br/>

-**Please go through this video for a quick overview :https://youtu.be/5NUBvYA8Hf4**
+**Please go through this video for a quick overview and understanding of the project :https://youtu.be/5NUBvYA8Hf4**

+**code documentation: elaborate variable names used with commnents ,both of them to make code understandable**

 ## PROJECT REPORT
 ## RestroWeb- by Anshuman Kumar